Best Things to Do in Bordeaux for a Great Time in Southwest France!

 This access to the city was built back in 1495 and it was not only part of the city’s defensive system, but it was also a sort of triumphal arch that celebrated one of King Charles VIII victories, the king is also referenced and portrayed on the gate.

-This magnificent gate known as Porte Cailhau features a curious architectural style, featuring a transitional design between the Gothic and Renaissance.
+This magnificent gate, Porte Cailhau, features a curious architectural style, featuring a transitional design between the Gothic and Renaissance.
 It is possible to climb the gate to admire the city’s skyline and the Garonne.

 Learn About Wine Heritage at La Cité du Vin